sfc-gh-miwhitaker/runningman/docs/03-DEMO-WALKTHROUGH.md

 - Remember: They don't know what you planned to show
 - If a query fails, pivot smoothly
-- Acknowledge: "That's the nature of working with preview features"
+- Acknowledge: "That's the nature of live demos—always have a backup"
 - Show alternatives: "But here's what we can do..."

 ---